Dog Training Treats: High Value vs Low Value

 While just about every dog loves to learn, training treats give them that extra bit of motivation.
-Whether you are working on basic obedience training or something more advanced, understanding the difference between high value and low value training treats can make all the difference when it comes to your dog’s success.
+Whether you’re working on basic obedience training or something more advanced, understanding the difference between low- and high-value dog treats for training can make all the difference when it comes to your dog’s success.

-These are treats that can be used to help train a dog, meaning that they need to be quick and easy for a dog to eat.
+In general, low- and high-value dog treats are ones you can use to help train a dog, meaning that they need to be quick and easy for a dog to eat.

-They also need to be easily portable for owners to carry around.
-As a bonus, they should be relatively tidy, especially if they are going to be placed into a pocket.
+They also need to be portable so you can carry them around to train in a variety of locations.
+As a bonus, they should be relatively tidy, especially if you’re going to keep them in your pocket.

-What’s the Difference Between High Value and Low Value Training Treats?
+What’s the Difference Between Low- and High-Value Dog Treats?